Bone spurs affect your bones and joints. They're also called osteophytes, and they form where two bones meet in a joint.

 Bone spurs can affect your:

-For example, when the Achilles tendon becomes inflamed, a bone spur can form on the back of the heel (calcaneus bone).
+For example, when the Achilles tendon gets inflamed, a bone spur can form on the back of the heel (calcaneus bone).

-Activities, such as running or dancing, can also lead to the growth of bone spurs.
+Activities like running or dancing can also lead to the growth of bone spurs.